 After more than three weeks of trial, jurors found Zimmerman not guilty of second-degree murder.
 They also declined to convict on a lesser charge of manslaughter.

-After the acquittal, the FBI and federal prosecutors mounted an exhaustive investigation into Zimmerman, reviewing the evidence in the state case as well independently interviewing 75 witnesses.
+After the acquittal, the FBI and federal prosecutors mounted an exhaustive investigation into Zimmerman, reviewing the evidence in the state case as well as independently interviewing 75 witnesses.
 They looked at his numerous brushes with the law after his acquittal – and even hired a “biomechanical expert” to evaluate Zimmerman’s descriptions of the violent struggle.

 But in a statement released Tuesday, federal investigators could not prove that Zimmerman targeted Trayvon willfully based on is “actual or perceived race.”

 “Our decision not to pursue federal charges does not condone the shooting that resulted in the death of Trayvon Martin and is based solely on the high legal standard applicable to these cases,” said Acting Assistant Attorney General Vanita Gupta, of the Civil Rights Division.

 It is relatively rare for federal authorities to charge someone who has been acquitted in a state case.
 The most prominent example: the Los Angeles police officers involved in the beating of motorist Rodney King, a case that sparked devastating riots in 1992.